ashishb/adb-enhanced/README.md

     -f                      For forced deletion of a file, only valid for "rm" command -v, --verbose           Verbose mode
     --no-python2-warn       Don't warn about Python 2 deprecation

 ## Python3 migration timeline

-- Nov 27, 2017 - Code is Python3 compatible
+* Nov 27, 2017 - Code is Python3 compatible
-- Jan 18, 2018 - pip (python package manager) has the updated version which is Python3 compatible
+* Jan 18, 2018 - pip (python package manager) has the updated version which is Python3 compatible
-- Nov 15, 2018 - Python2 based installation discouraged.
+* Nov 15, 2018 - Python2 based installation discouraged.
 Python3 is recommended.
-- Dec 31, 2018 - Python2 will not be officially supported after Dec 31, 2018.
+* Dec 31, 2018 - Python2 will not be officially supported after Dec 31, 2018.

 ## Testing

 ```
 python -m pytest -v tests/adbe_tests.py  # Python2 tests
 python3 -m pytest -v tests/adbe_tests.py  # Python3 tests
 ```

-## Relase a new build
+## Release a new build

 A new build can be released using [`release/release.py`](https://github.com/ashishb/adb-enhanced/blob/master/release/release.py) script.
 A test release can be made using `release.py test release` and a production release using `release.py production release`

-Note: The inspiration of this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).
+Note: The inspiration for this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).